-Evental Aesthetics is now making individual articles and Collisions available as preprints for download prior to the publication of the forthcoming issue Vol. 10 No. 1 (2021).
-While the below versions are final (and may be cited as such), please note that pagination will change.
+Evental Aesthetics is making individual articles and Collisions available as preprints for download prior to the publication in their forthcoming issue.

 John Dewey’s Philosophical Naturalism and a Pragmatist Approach to Conceptual Art by Raine Ruoppa